 - Members under 18 years of age with incomes at or below 100 percent of the FPL.
-(For HealthCheck services, members under 19 years old are exempt.) - Members under 18 years of age who are members of a federally recognized tribe regardless of income. - Members enrolled in Medicaid because they are in foster care regardless of age. - Members enrolled in Medicaid through subsidized adoption regardless of age. - Members enrolled in Medicaid through the Katie Beckett program regardless of age. - Nursing home residents. - Members enrolled in Medicaid SSI HMOs or Medicaid special managed care programs receiving managed care-covered services. - Pregnant women.
+(For HealthCheck services, members under 19 years old are exempt.) - Members under 18 years of age who are members of a federally recognized tribe regardless of income. - Nursing home residents. - Members enrolled in Medicaid SSI HMOs or Medicaid special managed care programs receiving managed care-covered services. - Pregnant women.